 Liquid chromatography

-Agilent 1260 infinity high performance liquid chromatograph (HPLC) with UV-VIS detection (diode array detector, DAD)
+High performance liquid chromatograph (HPLC) with UV-VIS detection (diode array detector, DAD)

 - Used in qualitative and quantitative analysis of soluble compounds in the mobile phase